 Fill the hole with water and allow to soak in.

 With the rest of the dirt, build a little dam all the way around the planting area to retain water.

 Mulch around the tree to keep moisture in and keep down weeds, but don’t let the mulch touch the trunk of the tree.

 Be sure to water the new tree’s root zone twice a week during dry spells.
 Even tough native trees and shrubs need this when they are newly planted.

-We have a nice variety of native trees to choose from to enhance your garden’s beauty and ecological value.
-Many of our trees are host plants for our native butterflies and moths, and provide abundant food in the form of berries, fruit and nuts.
+Choose from a variety of native trees to enhance your garden’s beauty and ecological value.
+Many native trees are host plants for our native butterflies and moths, and provide abundant food in the form of berries, fruit and nuts.
 Native trees also provide homes and nesting sites for many of our birds and other wildlife species.

 See you at Birdsong!

 We will continue to observe our Covid-19 protocols, including wearing a mask through the checkpoint and when encountering other individuals closer than six feet away.
 Once you are out on the trails away from others, masks are not required.
 Our Covid protocols can be found on our website and on the back of our trail maps onsite.